-Yoel Borgenicht, a contractor and owner of King Rose Construction agrees.
-“If you have the cash” hire the extra help, he says.
+Yoel Borgenicht, a contractor and owner of King Rose Construction agrees that if you have the cash you should hire the extra help.
 “Your project will look better and your contractor’s job will be faster since he will have detailed drawings showing him the scope of work."

 Home Depot is less style-oriented, while IKEA is more contemporary and “fashion and urban oriented,” Streich says.

-For a more stylish Home Depot shopping experience Borgenicht recommends dropping in on the two Manhattan locations, “as they offer more style than a suburban Home Depot.”
+For a more on-trend Home Depot shopping experience, Borgenicht recommends dropping in on the one of the chain’s two Manhattan locations.
+“They offer more style than a suburban Home Depot.”